 An Increase of Allergy Symptoms

-Dust, pollen and mold are among the most common particles that dirty ductwork harbors.
+Dust, pollen and microbial growth are among the most common particles that dirty ductwork harbors.
 If you have allergies to any one of them, your symptoms will worsen while at home and subside when you’re away.
 If you’re experiencing these symptoms, it’s likely your ducts are dirty and need professional cleaning right away.

 Heightened Risk of Asthma